Skip to main content

 res.value

-// Declare a function which has a resource parameter.
+Declare a function that has a resource parameter:

 // This function is invalid, because it does not always use the resource parameter,